berachain/docs/apps/core/content/developers/quickstart/pol-integration.md

 When players are eligible, tokens are:

 - Minted to the contract
-- Automatically delegated to players via `BerachainRewardsVault`
+- Automatically delegated to players via `RewardVault`

 Daily reset ensures players must come back each day to maintain their streak Players accumulate score progressively rather than receiving the full amount each mint